zuhlke/engineering-posts/drafts/module-federation-with-vite-for-react.md

 ```
 This is my recommended way of using remote modules as this give us ability to handle network related issues and performance related issues.

-**NOTE**: _if you prefer to implement this using typescript make sure you add a custom type declaration file to your src root and add the name of the remotes config as a module. file can be named something like `module.d.ts` ._
+**NOTE**: _if you prefer to implement this using typescript make sure you add a custom type declaration file to your source root and add the name of the remotes config as a module. file can be named something like `module.d.ts` ._

 ```typescript
 declare module 'sharedComp/*' {}